Adda Gamber

-Adda Gamber (Punjabi and Urdu: اڈا گیمر) is a town located between District Okara and District Sahiwal in Punjab.
-Adda Gamber is near to Okara Cantt and falls in the revenue limits of District Sahiwal.
+Adda Gamber (Punjabi and Urdu: اڈا گیمبر) is a town located between District Okara and District Sahiwal in Punjab.
+Adda Gamber lies near Okara Cantt and falls within the revenue limits of District Sahiwal.

 Location

-Situated on the G.T Road, near Okara Cantonment, Adda Gamber is approximately 11 km from Okara City and 25 km from Sahiwal.
+Situated on the G.T.
+Road, near Okara Cantonment, Adda Gamber is approximately 11 km from Okara City and 25 km from Sahiwal.
 Adda Gamber is located contiguous to Chak No 52/5-L.